Show All Answers

-The new process will be staggered consistent with the City’s existing electoral process.
-The first election to be held using the newly-formed districts would occur in November 2018 and three seats will be voted upon.
-The second election would occur in November 2020 and two seats will be voted upon.
+The new process is staggered consistent with the City’s existing electoral process.
+The first election held using the newly-formed districts occurred in November 2018 and three seats were voted upon.
+The second election will occur in November 2020 and two seats will be voted upon.

-With the transition complete, all subsequent elections would be held by-district.
+With the transition complete, all subsequent elections will be held by-district.

 There are a number of online publications and guides to redistricting, including:

-A number of meetings and public hearings will be held prior to the adoption of a district-based election system.
-Information about the time and location of the meetings and public hearings can be found on the City’s website.
+A number of meetings and public hearings were held prior to the adoption of the district-based election system.
 For specific information about the districting process, please contact: